 In 1880, the five Ball brothers used a $200 loan from their uncle to start a business manufacturing tin cans for products such as paint and kerosene.
 Then, in 1884, the brothers switched to glass home-canning jars and created the household name that we still know and love today. 🥰

-Ball jars are classic vintage pieces that add so much to any room.
-Not only are they beautiful as décor, but they are genuine pieces of history that bring more to a home than a modern reproduction ever could.
-Each is unique in its own way.
+Ball jars are classic vintage pieces that add so much class to every room! ✨ Not only are they beautiful as décor, but they are genuine pieces of history that bring so much life to a home.
+Each is unique in its own way!

-- Not every jar has their manufacture date, but most do have the patent date.
+- Not every jar has their manufacture date on the glass, but most have the patent date.
 However, this date has no relation to the year your jar was made.